Updated October 2018

 - government agencies, and others who may be interested in sharing their perspectives and ideas on the future of Sparks Street.

-Public engagement will conclude early in 2019 with a report to Finance and Economic Development Committee and City Council, the Sparks Street Mall Authority and the National Capital Commission Board of Directors recommending approval of the public realm plan and funding for detailed desing and phased implementation.
+Public engagement will conclude early in 2019 with a report to Finance and Economic Development Committee and City Council, the Sparks Street Mall Authority and the National Capital Commission Board of Directors recommending approval of the public realm plan and funding for detailed design and phased implementation.
 During the public engagement period, the City will gather feedback using:

 - online questionnaires

 Sparks Street is Canada’s first pedestrian street and a famous place for residents and visitors alike to gather and celebrate in the heart of Ottawa’s downtown.
 An outdoor open-air pedestrian mall since 1967, visitors find shopping, dining, festivals, beautiful heritage buildings and lots of places to sit and watch the world go by.